ilhamm02/Aleo-Monitor/README.md

 ## Commands and Arguments
 1. `start` : Activate the robot to monitor your SnarkOS, let the robot do the work.
 The way the robot works is to see the status of your SnarkOS synchronization, if there is something strange then the robot will warn and restart SnarkOS or do other things if needed to fix it.
 2. `status` : To see in detail the status of your SnarkOS.
 Yup, without the need to type many curl commands from the RPC method available on SnarkOS.
 3. `--ip` : The IP address you use to run SnarkOS.
 If you are using an external IP, please open the port used to run SNarkOS on that IP.
 Be careful when opening ports.
 Only available on status argument.
+Default: 127.0.0.1.
 4. `--port` : Port you use to run SnarkOS.
+Default: 3030.
 5. `--attempt` : Number of attempts if you are stuck on one block.
 If the trial number is reached then this tool will restart or do other things to fix it.
-Only available on start argument,
+Only available on start argument.
+Default: 8 (average of block speed).

+Note: 1 attempt = 10 seconds.